Cyber Security Professional Certificates

 - CSF 430 - Introduction to Information Assurance (Fall; 4 credits)

-- CSF 434 - Topics in Network and Systems Security (Spring; 4 credits)
+- CSF 434 - Network and Systems Security (Spring; 4 credits)

 Students must take one additional course from the Concentration Courses to complete their certificate program.
 These courses must be taken after completion of the Starting Core Courses, however can be taken in any order.
 Students can choose to take these courses before, after, or in conjunction with courses from the Mandatory Courses as long as all course prerequisites are met.

-- CSF 536 - Advanced Intrusion Detection and Defense (Spring; 4 credits)
+- CSF 536 - Advanced Intrusion Detection and Defense (Fall; 4 credits)

 - CSF 538 - Penetration Testing (Summer; 4 credits)